 Cyber security is a broad field with a variety of roles in computer systems and network security.
 If you want to pursue a career in cyber security, this is an excellent time to do so.
 As Internet use continues to rapidly increase, so does the need for cyber security professionals.

 How do you begin a career in this field?
 What is required to get a job in cyber security?
-We will answer these and other questions in this extensive guide on how to get a job in cyber security.
+We will answer these and other questions in this extensive guide on how to get a job or apprenticeship in cyber security.
 We cover everything you need to know, from educational requirements and skills needed to where to look for cyber security jobs, and everything in between.

 What Is Cyber Security?